antonmi/job_reactor/README.markdown

 JobReactor
 ==========
+Now we are in beta (need to complete documentation).

 JobReactor is a library for creating, scheduling and processing background jobs.
 It is asynchronous client-server distributed system based on [EventMachine][0].